 - Multidisciplinary degree program proposals must come to the Graduate School within one year after admission to the doctoral program (or before the student has completed 12 credits in courses in the doctoral program).
 They must come to the Graduate School in a timely fashion—that is, when there is still a substantial portion of the program ahead of the student.

-- All applications must be approved both by the Subcommittee on Graduate Course and Curriculum (GCC) and the Dean of the Graduate School.
+- All applications must be approved both by the Graduate Curriculum Committee (GCC) and the Dean of the Graduate School.
 In all cases the Graduate School and the GCC will review applications to determine whether the proposed multidisciplinary program can be carried out within an established department or program, utilizing major and minor requirements or other available mechanisms.
 The suitability and degree of commitment of the supervisory committee for the proposed program will be examined.

 - Students in multidisciplinary degree programs are eligible for all categories of financial aid.
 They may be assigned teaching assistantships in participating departments or research or project assistantships with appropriate faculty members.
 Nominations for Graduate School and Distinguished Dissertation Fellowships, AOP and other awards may be made by the GCC.
 Limitations set by the Fellowship Committee on the number of nominations to be made by individual programs will apply to the GCC, for multidisciplinary students.